 Iron and Wine "Ghost on Ghost"

-Iron and Wine’s latest is a mellow mix of soulful rock interspersed with thoughtful introspection.
+Iron and Wine offers a mellow mix of soulful rock interspersed with thoughtful introspection.
+One of the best of the year!

 Sam Beam has come a long way since his early stark, bedroom recordings.
 The Creek Drank the Cradle and Our Endless Numbered Days were intensely introspective, quiet affairs with minimal instrumentation and nearly whispered vocals.
 Since then Beam, the brainy core of Iron and Wine, has added layers of instrumentation, multiple musicians, an intermingling of genres, and lots of emotional tension.
 Iron and Wine is a band that has invited us into the process of its evolution with each new release.